-To be clear, the post you’re about to read could’ve just as easily listed 77 reasons to fish in Belize, considering this relatively small Central American country offers a wealth of incredible traits to those looking for the highest quality of sport fishing of virtually any kind.
-But that would make for a quite a lengthy article, and I don’t want to cut into any of your precious gear-packing, plane-ticket-to-Belize-booking time.
+The post you’re about to read could’ve just as easily been a list of 77 reasons to go fishing in Belize right now, as this small country in Central America offers incredible opportunities for anglers.
+But that would make for a quite a lengthy article and I don’t want to cut into any of your precious gear-packing, plane-ticket-to-Belize-booking time.

-As far as specific species are concerned, all Bonefish, Tarpon and Permit that you catch (and chances are, that’s going to be quite a number) are to be released by law, but since most of the local guides display an impressive preservation awareness effort, catch-and release is routinely practiced for almost all species.
+As far as specific species are concerned, you must release all Bonefish, Tarpon and Permit that you catch (and chances are, that’s going to be quite a number).
+Since most of the local guides support preservation efforts, they routinely practice catch and release for almost all species.
 You can purchase the fishing license here or call the CZMA at 223-0719/5739 for any additional questions.

 Now, on to the good stuff!
 The perfect storm of elements bound to transform Belize into one of the hottest angling spots of the upcoming decade: